IlanCosman/scuba/README.md

 scuba remove rafaelrinaldi/pure
 ```

-Since scuba is just like any other plugin, you can uninstall it using `scuba remove ilancosman/scuba`.
+Since Scuba is just like any other plugin, you can uninstall it using `scuba remove ilancosman/scuba`.

 ## Contributing